Kristina01111000/Drws_site/README.md

 - Ccholistic1!
 For constant contact hwalsdorf@earth
 - Get the constant contact stuff set up
-- check on bens account confirmation
+- check on bens account confirmation -> looks like it worked
 - make sure he understands why we need a google doc
 - fourissimo club page